DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Other teaching job options

-Search online for 'supply teacher' to register with an agency for short-term roles in school.
-Supply teachers fill in when schools are temporarily short of staff.
+[Supply teachers](https://www.tes.com/jobs/careers-advice/supply-teaching/how-become-supply-teacher) fill in when schools are temporarily short of staff.
+Register with a supply teacher agency for short-term roles in school.

 Search your [local authority ('council') website](https://www.gov.uk/find-local-council) for teaching roles.